vcflib/vcflib/test/pytest/vcfcreatemulti.md

 It means the input file already contains multi-allele VCF records.
 To split these you can run a command such as `bcftools norm -m-` to normalise the VCF records and split out multiple ALT alleles into separate VCF records.
 Finally use **vcfcreatemulti** to create multi-allele VCF records again.

+### Warning: Too many ALT alleles to fit in sample(s)

+See 'caveat' section above.

+### Warning: This code only supports one ALT allele per record: bailing out --- try normalising the data with `bcftools norm -m-`

+Your VCF already contains multi-allele entries - bring them back to one single ALT per record/line.

 # LICENSE